OpenVidu/openvidu.io-docs/docs/application-server/openvidu-basic-dotnet.md

     var token = responseBody["token"].ToString().Trim('"');
     return token;
 });
 ```

-The endpoint creates a new Connection using the [OpenVidu REST API](reference-docs/REST-API/) and returns the `token` of the new connection.
+The endpoint creates a new `Connection` using the [OpenVidu REST API](reference-docs/REST-API/) and returns the `token` of the new connection.
+We can use this token in [openviu-browser SDK](reference-docs/openvidu-browser/) to connect the user to the Session.